At Melton Secondary College, perched on the fringe of Melbourne’s north-western sprawl, teachers are forced to roster class heating and cooling.

 Wyndham City Council, also in Melbourne’s west, is predicting “an explosion” in the number of secondary-school-aged children trying to get into its already “overcrowded” campuses.

-“We’re now at that tipping point,” said Good Education Group’s Ross White.
+“We’re now at that tipping point,” said Good Education Media’s Ross White.

 “The focus needs to shift, whether that’s expanding the existing schools, more resources for existing schools or new schools.”